Hattie Lloyd

 A brief walk to Nelson’s Column will bring you onto Strand, or take a shortcut along William IV Street if you’ve seen enough one-armed yodas balancing on ten-metre poles before.
 On the Strand you’ll discover the Adelphi, Vaudeville, Savoy and Lyceum Theatres, before reaching Aldwych.

-Current productions: Waitress, Three Sisters, 9 to 5 The Musical, The Lion King.
+Current productions: Back To The Future: The Musical, SIX, Sunset Boulevard, The Lion King.

 Aldwych